jake-dame/reductor/report/report.md

 }
 ```

 In the score image earlier, there is a pickup measure.
-I spent a long time writing an algorithm to "detect" the presence of a pickup measure:
+I spent a long time writing an algorithm (turned out to be pointless) to "detect" the presence of a pickup measure:
 + Put all the time signature events into a stack; calculate and fill a container with measures; if the last measure created is shorter than the last time signature popped, it is probably a pickup
 + If the first note happens after a sizeable amount of rest, it probably occurs in a pickup measure

-Turns out a lot of my work was pointless, because notation software (generalizing to really mean MuseScore) will encode pickup measures as a discrete time signature, with an identical lower numeral but smaller upper numeral.
+Turns out notation software (generalizing to really mean MuseScore) will encode pickup measures as a discrete time signature, with an identical lower numeral but smaller upper numeral.
 + For example, the snippet displayed above outputs as *two* time signature events: 1 measure of 1/4, followed by a measure(s) in 4/4.

 I did not find this out until after the fact (I was completely done implementing and testing, and tried things out with an actual MuseScore file).
 I'm sure there is some sort of lesson to be learned here.
-Not sure what it is.

-Thankfully, the "near-full measure of rest with a pickup note" case was salvageable / still applicable, and is shown later in this report when discussing [Measures](#measures).
+Thankfully, the "near-full measure of rest with a pickup note" case was salvageable and still applicable, and is shown later when discussing [Measures](#measures).

 #### Key Signature Events

-Key signature events are pretty pointless in terms of my program, as far as aiding harmonic analysis (e.g. "what is the root of this chord", "what key area are we in at this measure") because even in music, key signatures don't indicate anything except (usually) the key area of the first and last measure (even then, though, there is a litany of counterexamples).
+Key signature events are pretty pointless in terms of my program, as far as aiding harmonic analysis goes (e.g. "What is the root of this chord?"; "What key area are we in in this measure?") because even in music, key signatures don't indicate anything except the possible key area of the first and last measure (even then, though, there are lots of counterexamples).

 It does make displaying written-out files nice, aids a *bit* in spelling pitches, and is helpful for the MusicXML stuff later.